Michigan Baseball Foundation Grants

 The Michigan Baseball Foundation (MBF) is a 501(c)(3) non-profit public charity founded in 2006 to create regional economic development through creative partnerships and to enhance the efforts of regional organizations that serve young people.
 The Michigan Baseball Foundation owns and operates Dow Diamond, home of the Great Lakes Loons, a Single-A partner of the Los Angeles Dodgers.

-MBF is not currently accpeting applications with a deadline of FEBRUARY 17, 2017.
+MBF is currently accpeting applications with a deadline of FEBRUARY 17, 2017.
 Through nine grant cycles, MBF has awarded 257 grants totaling $918,251 to non-profit organizations extending to 14 counties of the Great Lakes Bay Region.

 The decision to fund an organization's project is determined by one or more of the following guidelines.
 These guidelines reflect the purposes for which the Michigan Baseball Foundation has been organized:

 • The organization contributes to regional economic development